-Lack of proper sleep in night effects everything in our lives from health, to mood, to safety, to job performance.
+Lack of proper sleep in night effects everything in our lives from health to mood, to safety, to job performance.
 So it is very important to get a good night sleep, blessed are those who have no trouble in sleeping at night.

 Ask people who just lie in bed staring at the ceiling, tossing and turning, counting sheep or minutes, or snore, waiting for the mercy of blessed sleep to come.
-If you are the one who struggle to fall asleep try some methods that prepare your body for getting past your insomnia.
+If you are the one who struggles to fall asleep try some methods that prepare your body for getting past your insomnia.

 Take a warm shower before bed and cool your room

 Warming your body with a hot shower before bed and then stepping into the cooler air will prepare your body for nice sleep.
 A shower can also be very relaxing for your tired body.

 For a rapid sleep onset, you need warm feet and hands.
 Warm feet and hands widen the blood vessels on the surface of the skin,

 Turn off all your Electronics and dim your room

 To fall asleep fast you need hormones in your body that comes when you dim lights but if you are on your laptop, cell phone, tablet, or watching TV, and video games, you are inhibiting the creation of these hormones.
 So for fast sleep turn off your electronics and make a dim light cool atmosphere.

 Take a warm drink

 Sipping something warm and calming will relax your mind and body, just avoid anything which contains caffeine.
 A cup of warm milk before sleeping does wonder you can pair it with reading or writing.